zencoder/zencoder-ex/README.md

 #### Base URL

 By default the integration library will send all requests to version 2 of our API: "https://app.zencoder.com/api/v2".
-If, for whatever reason, you want to send requests to a different url you may configure your base URL in two ways.
+If, for whatever reason, you want to send requests to a different url you may configure your base URL in two ways:

 1. Set it from within your application
     ```elixir